thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 It also affects the maximum validity period of certificates.

 In some IoT deployments, IDevIDs are provisioned with an unlimited lifetime.
-For this purpose the use of a special value for the notAfter date field, the GeneralizedTime value of 99991231235959Z, is utilized.
+For this purpose, a special value for the notAfter date field, the GeneralizedTime value of 99991231235959Z, is utilized.
 If this is done, then the CA certificates and the certificates of subordinate CAs cannot have a maximum validity period either.
 Hence,